OpenGATE/opengate/docs/source/user_guide_2_1_volumes.md

 ]
 ```

-In this example, the volume named `crystal` is duplicated into 4 elements.
-Each has the same shape (a box), size (1 cm3) and material (LYSO).
-The array set in `crystal.repeat` describes for each of the 4 copies, the name of the copy, the translation and the rotation.
+In this example, the volume named `crystal` with the shape of a box, a size 1x1x1 cm3, and made if LYSO, is repeated in 4 positions.
+The list set in `crystal.repeat` describes for each of the 4 copies, the name of the copy, the translation and the rotation.
 In this example, only the translation is modified, the rotation is set to the same (identity) matrix.
 Of course, any rotation matrix can be given to each copy.
-Note that is is important to explicitly set `crystal.translation` and `crystal.rotation` to `None` as this is only the translation/rotation in the repeat array that will be used.
-This is a convenient and generic way to declare some repeated objects, but be aware that is somewhat limited to a "not too large" number of repetitions: the Geant4 tracking engine can be slow for a large number of repetitions.
-In that case, it is better to use parameterised volumes (see below).
-This is not easy to define what is a "not too large" number ; it seems that few hundreds is ok, but it has to be checked.
-Note that, if the volume contains sub-volumes, everything will be repeated (in an optimized and efficient way).
+Note that the parameters `crystal.translation` and `crystal.rotation` of the repeated volume are ignored and only the translation and rotation provided in the repeat dictionaries are considered.

-There are functions that help to describe a set of repetitions.
+There are utility functions that help to generate lists of repeat dictionaries.
 For example:

 ```python
 crystal.repeat = gate.repeat_array("crystal", [1, 4, 5], [0, 32.85 * mm, 32.85 * mm])